High quality based on global partnerships

 Liberty Specialty Markets

-With premium income of EUR 31.6 billion from reinsurance alone, Munich Re is one of the world’s leading reinsurers.
+With premium income of EUR 31.3 billion from reinsurance alone, Munich Re is one of the world’s leading reinsurers.
 Its total premium income came to EUR 49.1 billion.
-The company is active in all insurance segments and has more than 42,000 employees around the world.
-In financial year 2017 the group reported profits of EUR 392 million, despite experiencing some of the heaviest loss events in its history.
+The company is active in all insurance segments and has more than 41,000 employees around the world.
+In the 2018 financial year, Munich Re achieved a six-fold increase in net income from 2017 to just under EUR 2.3 billion.

 The Swiss Re Group is a leading provider of reinsurance, insurance and other insurance-based forms of risk transfer.
-With premium income of USD 33.7 billion in 2017, the group reported a profit of USD 331 million.
-It is present at over 80 locations in more than 30 countries and has over 14,000 employees.
+With premium income of USD 34.5 billion in 2018, the group reported a profit of USD 421 million.
+It is present at over 80 locations in more than 30 countries and has almost 15,000 employees.

 National Development Company

 The Philippine National Development Company is based in Makati City and was established to manage investments on behalf of the government.
 The agency reports to the Ministry of Trade and Industry.
 The NDC develops, finances and implements development projects that contribute to the sustainability of structural reforms and economic policy measures.
 Since 1919 the agency has promoted the foundation and privatisation of many companies that are now among the largest and oldest in the country.

 The Qatar Investment Authority (QIA) is Qatar’s state holding company, known as the National Wealth Fund.
 It specialises in domestic and foreign investments.
 The QIA was established in 2005 by the state of Qatar in order to strengthen the country’s economy by diversifying into new asset classes.
 The fund is a member of the International Forum of Sovereign Wealth Funds and so is subject to the Santiago Principles defining best practices for the management of sovereign wealth funds.
 The assets managed by the QIA come to almost 320 billion US dollars.